Press clippings Page 67

 Sardines was a disciplined comedy, but a little bit of discipline, as one of the League's perverts might say, never did anyone any harm.
 Save for the Tales of the Unexpected twist, I loved it.

-Andrew Billen, The Times, 6th February 2014First in an anthology squeezed from the brains of Steve Pemberton and Reece Shearsmith, with each darkly diverse tale unfolding within a different residence numbered nine.
+The Custard TV, 6th February 2014First in an anthology squeezed from the brains of Steve Pemberton and Reece Shearsmith, with each darkly diverse tale unfolding within a different residence numbered nine.
 In this opener, which features Katherine Parkinson, Anne Reid and Timothy West, a country manor hosts an uncomfortable game of sardines between a family long since grown apart.
 A slow burner compared with the episodes that follow, but a decent introduction to a series stylistically similar to criminally disregarded Dawn French vehicle Murder Most Horrid.

 Mark Jones, The Guardian, 5th February 2014Radio Times review